Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 (b)

-immediately resample the ground water in all monitoring wells, both background
+immediately resample the groundwater in each monitoring well, both background

 determine: